 international women’s day

 “Catherine and I had started to think about workshops for 2020’s events.
 Leah had as well, and so we all went to the Quarterhouse to talk about what the plan could be.
-This year has been the first that Catherine and I have taken on the facilitator roles of the festival.
+2020 was the first year that Catherine and I have taken on the facilitator roles of the festival.
 We had got Arts Council England funding and we called it Take Up Space!
 We thought that was a good name because we want women to be able to find their space and live in it, to their potential.

 “It’s been a learning curve, organising a festival!
 But, hey, why not!
 It’s important to reach out to women who wouldn’t feel this sort of festival is for them.
 We put a lot of effort into finding out what women would like to be involved in, what sorts of workshops, events, performances they’d like to see.
 Without talking to real women, from all walks of life, how can we put on something that is attractive to everyone?”